 Chapter 1: Origins

-Known as Dakota, Lakota, and historically Nakota, the Sioux were deeply entrenched in the Central Mississippi Valley region more than 10,000 years ago until conflicts with the neighboring Ojibwe and Iroquois Tribes pushed them northwards to Minnesota and Wisconsin.
+Known as Dakota, Lakota, and Nakota, the Sioux were deeply entrenched in the Central Mississippi Valley region more than 10,000 years ago until conflicts with neighboring Ojibwe and Iroquois Tribes pushed them northwards to Minnesota and Wisconsin.

 Archaeological evidence points to this movement occurring shortly before 800 AD, as marked by their association with the distinctive cultural artifacts of the Woodland Blackduck-Kathio-Clam River Continuum.
 The Sioux made this Lake Superior region their home for millennia before the arrival of European settlers.